DemisStruiksma/Lamp-on-off-switch/README.md

 ![](lamp-switch.gif)

-You can checkout the result: https://lamp.demisstruiksma.com.
+You can try it yourself: https://lamp.demisstruiksma.com.